p4lang/p4c/backends/ebpf/README.md

 - The python iproute2 package to create virtual interfaces.

+- The python ply package to parse .stf testing files.

 You can install these using:
 ```
 $ sudo apt-get install clang llvm libpcap-dev libelf-dev iproute2
-$ sudo pip install pyroute2
+$ sudo pip install pyroute2 ply
 ```

 ### Supported capabilities